-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

-SLAP (Simple Line Access Protocol) defines a uniform interface to remotely discover and access spectral line transitions coming from data and metadata collections.
+Simple Line Access Protocol (SLAP) defines a uniform interface to discover and access spectral line transitions coming from data and metadata collections.
 SLAP is based on the SSLDM (Simple Spectral Line Data Model).

-As most of the IVOA Data Access Protocol, SLAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.
+As with most of the IVOA Data Access Protocols, SLAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.